anthonymartin/myelastic/README.md

 ## Features:

 - Easy to get started - just define your query and the name of your index
-- Use `{lastInsertedId}` in your query to get the highest numerical id in the elastic search index.
+- Use `{lastIndexedId}` in your query to get the highest numerical id in the elastic search index.
 This is automatically mapped to the `id` field in your indexed elastic search document
 - Define your batches using the `setBatch` callback function which allows you define a group for each record.
 - Transform your data before it is indexed using the `addMutator` callback function.
 - Full typescript and javascript support